Ardetis/ROG-Ally-X-SD-Card-Stutter-Mitigation-Realtek-RTS525A-/README.md

 DISCLAIMER: I have used chatgpt to help me diagnose this issue and write this text.
-This was tested on a Rog Ally X running bazzite.
-Will proof read later just wanted to have this publicly available.
+This was tested on a Rog Ally X running bazzite, A windows version could be made.
+(Will proof read later just wanted to have this publicly available.)

 # ROG Ally X – SD Card Stutter Fix
-**Realtek RTS525A Voltage-Switch Bug: Technical Summary & Workaround**
+### Realtek RTS525A Voltage-Switch Bug: Technical Summary & Workaround

 This repository documents the diagnosis and workaround for SD card stuttering on the **ASUS ROG Ally X** when using the internal **Realtek RTS525A** SD card reader.
 The issue causes periodic in-game stutter when running titles from the SD card and produces voltage-switch errors in kernel logs.